USB Repair Tool | Fix USB Device Not Recognized Error Codes

 Frequently Asked Questions (FAQ)

-Can I use this tool on Windows 11?
+Can I use this utility on Windows 11?

 Yes.
-USB Repair supports Windows 7 through Windows 11.
-Make sure to run it as an administrator.
+It supports Windows 7 through Windows 11.

-No. USB Repair only adjusts system configuration for USB devices and does not modify user files.
+No. The application only repairs Windows USB configuration settings and does not modify personal files.

 Final Thoughts

-For advanced USB troubleshooting and device history inspection, you may want to use this application in conjunction with tools like USBDeview or registry cleanup utilities such as USB Oblivion.
+For advanced USB troubleshooting and device history inspection, you may also want to use tools like USBDeview or registry cleanup utilities such as USB Oblivion.